zingbretsenucb/w205-spring-17-labs-exercises/exercise_2/Architecture.md

 # Zach Ingbretsen Exercise 2

 For instructions on how to run the code, please see README.md!
+This document speaks about the technology and the code, but not specifically about how to run it.

 # Purpose